utiwari21/TartanHacks/README.md

 # Music by Mood 🎵🙂

 This project detects emotions using a camera and plays music accordingly.
+The user also has the ability to change the volume through their hand gestures.

 ## 🚀 How to Run